Everybody does love fish and chips don’t they – even vegetarians (remember the halloumi ‘fish’ and chips at 1847? Corr).

 The minute you walk into Soul Fish you get a warm welcome from owner Stuart Seth and his merry team, which will make you feel all the more guilty if, like me, you spend ages deliberating over their lip-smacking menu.

-On this occasion we went in to try the latest additions – most of which are to the soul food elements of the menu, and it ended up being quite the mega meal…
+On this occasion we were invited in to try the latest additions – most of which are to the soul food elements of the menu, and it ended up being quite the mega meal…

 I’ll talk you through the highlights first: the blackened fish (a fillet of haddock in a light, slightly spiced seasoning) was perfectly cooked and a nice lighter fish option for those of you wanting to dodge the more batter-tastic parts of the menu.
 Paired with the collard greens (a pile of steamed kale with bacon bits, again with a nice sprinkle of seasoning) and cajun chips, this was a really tasty combo and a nice alternative to the usual fare offered by fish & chip shops.